Shashank0701-byte/myshell/README.md

   - **`fg`**: Bring a job to the foreground.
   - **`bg`**: Continue a stopped job in the background.
   - Track and manage background processes.
+- **Tab Completion**:
+  - Press **Tab** to auto-complete commands, files, and directories.
+  - Shows all matches if multiple options exist.
+  - Completes to common prefix when possible.

 ## 🛠️ Installation & Build